Cyprus: 4 found dead in 'most destructive' forest blaze

 Nouris said Greek and Israeli aircraft will join 11 other planes and helicopters in firefighting efforts later Sunday.

+Despondent area residents who saw their homes go up in flames vented their anger at what they called authorities' slow response to battling the fire.

 Nouris said firefighting aircraft and ground crews are focusing their efforts on two massive fire fronts between the villages of Odou and Vavatsinia.
-He said authorities are “cautiously optimistic" that they'll make progress in beating back the flames, but strong wings expected later in the day could hamper efforts.
+He said authorities are “cautiously optimistic" that they'll make progress in beating back the flames.

+Anastasiades, who is touring the fire-hit villages, said the blaze is “partially contained," but the fear is that the flames could intensify again if strong winds reappear later in the day.

 The blaze forced the Cypriot government to request firefighting aircraft from fellow European Union member countries and neighboring Israel.
 Fire department officials said the entire department has been mobilized to fight the fire with off-duty staff being called back into service.